wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-version-history.md

 **New features:**

-- A join can now connect to “ANY” object type in the MV.
+- A join can now connect to "ANY" object type in the MV.

 ## 1.0.485.0222
 Released: 2015 February